M-Ali-ML/Loreer/README.md

 Loreer is a sophisticated AI assistant designed to provide comprehensive knowledge on various lores, including movies, series, games, and books.
 Powered by advanced Large Language Models (LLMs) and AI, Loreer utilizes a Retrieval-Augmented Generation (RAG) system to deliver precise and relevant information.
 This RAG system is built upon [League of Legends (LoL)](https://www.leagueoflegends.com/en-us/) lore and can precisely answer any LoL lore related questions.

-Below is a high-level overview of the sytem.
+Below is a high-level overview of the system.
 ![Loreer-design (1)](./assets/Loreer-design.png)
 ###### [link to whiteboard](https://whimsical.com/loreer-design-DQbf9fQs6HfMCJRimPsLon)